Darrellcr/Darrellcr/README.md

 - 🏫 I'm a final year student at Petra Christian University majoring in Data Science.
 - 👁️ I'm interested in fullstack web development and data science.
+- 🧑‍🔬 I'm currently researching about distributed deep learning using kubernetes

 ## 💼 Technical Skills
 <div>